TypeStrong/typedoc-site/options/input.md

 ### expand (default prior to v0.22.0)

 Expects all entry points to be contained within the root level tsconfig project.
-If a directory is given, files within it are recursively expanded.
-Effectively, this will make a separate page for each individual TypeScript file.
+If a directory is given, its contents are recursively expanded and treated as entry points.

 ### packages